hortonworks/data-tutorials/tutorials/hdf/kafka-in-trucking-iot/tutorial-2.md

 ## Environment Setup

-If you have the latest Hortonworks DataFlow (HDF) Sandbox installed, then the demo comes pre-installed.
+If you have the latest Cloudera DataFlow (CDF) Sandbox installed, then the demo comes pre-installed.

 Open a terminal on your local machine and access the sandbox through the shell-in-a-box method.
 Please visit [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#environment-setup) to review this method.

 Before we can perform Kafka operations on the data, we must first have data in Kafka, so let's run the NiFi DataFlow Application.
-Refer to the steps in this module: **[Run NiFi in the Trucking IoT Demo](https://hortonworks.com/tutorial/nifi-in-trucking-iot-on-hdf/section/2/)**, then you will be ready to explore Kafka.
+Refer to the steps in this module: **[Run NiFi in the Trucking IoT Demo](https://hortonworks.com/tutorial/nifi-in-trucking-iot/section/2/)**, then you will be ready to explore Kafka.

 Turn Kafka component on if it's not already on through Ambari.